 Caring for Anthurium pallidiflorum is an easy job for an experienced grower.
 However, even a novice grower can take care of this plant with minimum gardening knowledge.
 Also, this plant can tolerate humidity as low as 40% making it a much sturdier Anthurium then most.
 As this species is found in lowland forests this plant doesn’t need direct light as that will damage the plant, moderate indirect light is suitable for this species.
 Grow plants in a chunky and airy potting mix, and one similar to epiphytic orchids, allowing enough oxygen to the roots.
 Anthurium pallidiflorum prefer daytime temperatures between 23 and 32 Celsius and night-time temperatures from 15 – 19 Celsius.

-Plant size - This species is flowering size and is growing in a pot, the leaves are now attaing lengths of 40 cm +
+Plant size - this is a young plant growing in a pot, the leaves are now attaing lengths of 10-15 cm +

 Family - Araceae